zdebruine/zachdebruine.com/content/authors/admin/_index.md

 ---
-bio: Postdoctoral fellow in bioinformatics with interests in single-cell experiments and non-negative dimensional reduction.
+bio: Postdoctoral fellow in bioinformatics interested in single-cell experiments and dimensional reduction.
 I love simple, fast, and common sense data analysis.
 education:
   courses:
   - course: PhD in Biochemistry and Bioinformatics